 “The secret of happiness, you see, is not found in seeking more, but in developing the capacity to enjoy less.” – Socrates

 Minimalism is to focus on the essentials in life and not on consumption.
 Getting rid of needless baggage (objects, negative human relationships and thoughts, putative obligations), to make room and time for what is truly important (happiness, passions, realizing dreams, people, philosophizing and time for yourself).
 Minimalism is not a rigid way of living.
-Do not let yourself become wedged in an ideology.
-Because then one would not feel free anymore.
+I don’t want to be wedged in an ideology.
+Because then I would not feel free anymore.
 Some have a car or a modest house.
 It is figuring out what works best for YOU but being more mindful of what you own and do.

 For me, it is living without obsession for material (possessions, living in excess) and saving resources.
 It is about finding contentment.
 A tidy, simple life.

 One can save money as a minimalist.
 In fact, many minimalists do.
 It is often easier to have savings, because if one is spending less on needless possessions, a huge home and a couple of huge vehicles, you have more money.
 Having savings gives me peace of mind.